Establishment compliance is determined by the types of violations that are observed during inspection.

 - Employee working with Salmonella species, Shigella species, Shigatoxin-producing E.coli 0157:H7, or Hepatitis A

 - Other imminent hazards as determined by the health department

-This is marked when a facility is in non-compliance and indicates that a compliance inspection will occur within the specified time period.
+"Reinspection Within # Days" is indicated on the inspection report when the establishment has a failing inspection and this notice reminds establishment operators that a compliance inspection will occur within the specified time period.

-Warnings are issued as a firm reminder that if current conditions continue or occur on subsequent inspections that misdemeanor citations may be issued.
+Warnings serve as a reminder that if current conditions continue to occur on subsequent inspections, citations may be issued to court.

-This indicates that misdemeanor citations were issued to the facility for repeat violations.
+"# Tickets issued" is reported when misdemeanor citations were issued to the establishment manager or other designee for repeat or flagrant violations.
 Depending on the municipality, the fine may be up to $1200 per offense.
 Other penalties may be issued at the discretion of the presiding judge, for repeat offenders.